 In addition, current Singapore tax legislation provides for tax exemption on interest, discount, prepayment fee, redemption premium and break cost from any debt securities, such other income directly attributable to debt securities and any amount payable from any Islamic debt securities, where the income is derived from Singapore by any individual, provided such income is not derived through a partnership in Singapore or from carrying on a trade, business or profession.

 Deductibility of interest

 Interest expense is tax-deductible where it is incurred on capital employed in acquiring income.
 Therefore, interest cost is deductible where it is incurred in connection with amounts borrowed and used as working capital or to fund capital expenditure used to generate income for the company.
 As such, interest incurred on borrowings to acquire either shares of a company or the trade and assets of a company should be tax-deductible.
-See, however, comments later in the report.
+See, however, comments later in the chapter.

 While there are no thin capitalization rules in Singapore, certain restrictions may limit the deductibility of interest.

 The IRAS takes the view that each investment asset (including an intercompany advance) constitutes a separate source of income.
 Therefore, to the extent that the investment or asset has never produced income (i.e. non-income-producing investments and assets), any interest expense that is incurred in funding or financing the asset is not deductible for income tax purposes.